citp/privacy-policy-historical/c/ch/chu/chuckecheese.com.md

 [guestrelations@cecentertainment.com](mailto:guestrelations@cecentertainment.com) or CEC Entertainment,1707 Market Place Blvd, Suite 200, Irving, TX 75063, Attn: Marketing Department, and include your name and the address to which you would like us to respond.
 We will attempt to provide you with the requested information within thirty (30) days of receipt.

 Changes To This Policy
-We may update this privacy policy to reflect changes to our information practices.
-If we make any material changes we will notify you by email (sent to the email address specified in your account) or by means of a notice on this site prior to the change becoming effective.
+We may update this privacy policy to reflect changes to our information practices at any time.
+Notice will be given when the privacy policy is changed.
+If we make any material changes, we will notify you by email (sent to the email address specified in your account) or by means of a notice on this site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 Contact Us
 CEC Entertainment